How do I donate an item to the museum?

 National Headquarters maintains biographical files on those Legionnaires who have attained a certain level of participation, including national commanders, National Executive Committeemen, national officers, department commanders, department officers, department adjutants and Legion staff members.
 We do not maintain biographical information on members at the local level, such as post commanders, post officers, post members, county officers and district officers.

 Our earliest resource for membership verifications is American Legion Magazine subscription records from 1968.
 These only show name, address, post, department, years of continuous membership and membership number.
-Due to its confidential nature, this list is not available to the general public.
+Due to their confidential nature, these materials are not available to the public.

 I am searching for military service records for myself or a family member, for genealogical research.
 What records can I find?